 Here is the description from The Bedwetting Store on how the alarms work.

 The alarm is connected to a small clip-on sensor which detects moisture and anchors to the outside of any close fitting underwear for boys or girls.
 No sewing to 9hassle with or metal clips or snaps to come undone during the night.
 No mini-pads to buy and attach each night!
 Sensor contacts are within the clip so skin contact or sweating will not trigger the alarm.
 The alarm sounds continuously until the sensor is removed, allowing you or your child sufficient time to effectively respond to the alarm.

 So basically, you snap it to their underwear and an alarm goes off the minute any moisture hits it.
 You then take the child to the bathroom, change them, rehook the alarm and hope it doesn’t go off again that night.
-Pro Tip: To cut back on laundry be sure and use Disposable Bed Pads while you use the alarm, or put a disposable training pants right over their underwear.

 Our Experience with Bedwetting Alarms